itxchy/blog.matttrifilo.com/_unpublished/vote-post.md

 })
 ```

-When a request is received, the `match` function from `react-router` is called.
+When a request is received by Express, the `match` function from `react-router` is called.
 It takes two parameters, the first being an object where it can learn about your application's `routes` (returned from a function in this case), and a `location` (the request's URL) to match to the routes.
-It can also take in a `history` property.
+It can also take in a `history` property if you'd like.

 One aside: in your `index.html` file, make sure you include a forward slash in your bundle script locations or you might get basename errors when reloading nested routes, or navigating to nested routes directly: